tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **What would success look like?** Pretty much every year that Solo and Ramzes were teammates at TI, they were considered favorites.
 I would know.
 I put them into my Compendium predictions to win it literally every time.
 Then that old VP would proceed to consistently drop the ball at TI7.
 And TI8.
 And TI9.

-For some, true success would be beating Gaimin specifically, but I think the Ramzes x Quinn rivalry horse was beaten to death with Aegis one too many times this year.
+For some, the real success would be beating Gaimin specifically, but I think the Ramzes x Quinn rivalry horse was stomped to death in an elevator Refn-style one too many times this year.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/eg.jpg" alt="Banner"></p>